Dr Anthony ‘Skip’ Basiel

 His Doctorate is in Learning Technology Design.
 You can find examples of is research and development work at https://abasiel.wordpress.com where he explores an immersive 360* fishbowl discussion webinar design using augmented reality.
 Other areas of interest include the use of gamification in blended learning solutions, computer simulations for assessment and team building and professional social networked learning designs.

-Anthony’s vision is to see the School of Technology and AI grow into a productive global team and (virtual) learning community of Students, Faculty, Industry and Research Partners.
+Anthony’s vision is to see the School of Computing and AI grow into a productive global team and (virtual) learning community of Students, Faculty, Industry and Research Partners.
 Come join our quest.

 - Provide academic and pastoral support to all stakeholders e.g. Students and Faculty